instana/instana-autotrace-webhook/README.md

 ### Check the Kube ApiServer logs

-The logs of your `kube-apiserver` will report on whether the Instana AutoTrace Webhook is being invoked and, if so, what is the outcome.
+The logs of your `kube-apiserver` will report on whether the Instana AutoTrace WebHook is being invoked and, if so, what is the outcome.

 ### (Not so) common issues

 #### No network connectivity between kube-apiserver and the instana-autotrace-webhook pods

-The most common issue is that the `kube-apiserver` cannot reach the worker nodes running the `instana-autotrace-webhook` pods due to security policies, which prevents the Instana AutoTrace Webhook to work.
+The most common issue is that the `kube-apiserver` cannot reach the worker nodes running the `instana-autotrace-webhook` pods due to security policies, which prevents the Instana AutoTrace WebHook to work.
 In this case, the solution is to change your network settings so that the `kube-apiserver` will be able to reach the `instana-autotrace-webhook` pods.
 How to achieve that is entirely dependent on your setup, so we cannot provided guidance on how to solve this case.